BigDogEnergy/discordBot/grace.md

 ## Proposed Solutions
 1. Loot will be set so that all items are now being sent to guild storage.
 2. World Bosses
-    - PEACE
-        - A player may request the item they received due to their contribution roll for any reason
+    - A player may request the item they were assigned
         - The player will request their item using the standard channel
         - No grace is used
         - No protests may be made from other players.
-These are based on individual contribution.
-    - CONFLICT
-        - Drops will be processed through the guild's grace system as they represent our collective effort.
 3. Arch Bosses (PEACE & CONFLICT)
     - All items will be processed through our Grace system
         - This will ensure that players do not greed items that represent our collective effort.